protontypes/open-sustainable-technology/README.md

 - [GPM-API](https://github.com/ghiggi/gpm_api) - Provides an easy-to-use python interface to download, read, process and visualize most of the products of the Global Precipitation Measurement Mission (GPM) data archive.
 - [hddtools](https://github.com/ropensci/hddtools) - An open source project designed to facilitate access to a variety of online open data sources relevant for hydrologists and, in general, environmental scientists and practitioners.
 - [hydrobr](https://github.com/hydroversebr/hydrobr) - Help users select, download and clean data from pluvio- and fluviometric stations from the Brazilian National Water Agency.
+- [EMODnetWFS](https://github.com/EMODnet/EMODnetWFS) - Allow interrogation of and access to EMODnet(European Marine Observation and Data Network) geographic vector data in R though the EMODnet Web Feature Services.

 ## Atmosphere
 ### Atmospheric Composition and Dynamics